Structural Complexities of Matching Mechanisms: Outcome-Effect Complexity

-As per \ref{item:question-how-complex} in \autoref{sec:intro}, the results in \autoref{sec:gtc} and \autoref{sec:type-to-menu} are designed to answer the question: how complex can the effect of one applicant's report be?
-We measure this complexity via the number of bits it takes to represent the function from one applicant's preference $P_d$ to some other piece of data.
+Recall our \nameref{ppg:type-to-match} Question: \questionTextTypeToMatching{} As discussed in \autoref{sec:intro}, one canonical way to measure the complexity of how one applicant can affect the matching is through the number of bits it takes to represent the function $f(\cdot, P_{-d})$.
+Formally:

-For a first discussion, we consider the complexity of one applicant's effect on a single applicant's match.
-We separately consider the effect of one's report on another's match, and on one's own match, as follows: